|

 Dan mostly prefers to play in the various tournaments

 that are offered.
+According to

 Dan, Strat-O-Matic Online (SOMO) currently